THUYRan/THUYRan.github.io/_pages/about.md

 ---
 Hi!
 I am Yiran HU (胡伊然).
 My name derives from an old Chinese Poem. 蒹葭苍苍，白露为霜。所谓伊人，在水一方。(Green, green the reed.
 Dew and frost gleam.
 Where’s she I need.
 Beyond the stream.)

 I am now a third year master student at Tsinghua University.
 I am fortunate to be supervised by Prof. [Weixing Shen](https://www.law.tsinghua.edu.cn/en/info/1056/1233.htm) and Prof. [Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).
 Additionally, I serve as a research assistant at the University of Hong Kong, working under the guidance of Prof. [Ben Kao](https://www.cs.hku.hk/index.php/people/academic-staff/kao).
 My major research interest lies in Computational Law.
-Learning courses in both the Department of Computer Science and the School of Law and collaborating with students from diverse backgrounds on research, makes my graduate life very interesting.
+Pursuing courses in both the Department of Computer Science and the School of Law, and collaborating with students from diverse backgrounds on research, has made my graduate life truly fascinating.

 Looking ahead, I aspire to delve into more intriguing research areas within computational social science, such as AI in education and AI in psychology.
 I am particularly fascinated by the integration of domain knowledge in language models and also passionate about exploring the robustness and safety of AI.